-Activities : Birding, Culture, Hiking, Kayaking, Snorkeling, Dedicated Solo Cabins
+Activities : Birding, Culture, Hiking, Kayaking, Dedicated Solo Cabins

 $7,495 to $10,895

 Velkomen!
 Petersburg, nicknamed “Little Norway”, has its fair share of charm.
-Check in, drop your bags, and then head into town.
+Check in.
+Drop your bags.
+Then head into town.
 This hardworking fishing harbor bustles with action—trollers, seiners, longliners, crabbers.
 Beachwalk and bird watch.
-The views are pretty good too with the Coast Mountains and Devil’s Thumb looming from across the bay.
+The views are pretty good, too, with the Coast Mountains and Devil’s Thumb looming from across the bay.
 Rest easy tonight, you have a big adventure tomorrow.
-Overnight at Tides Inn (or similar).

 Flightseeing to a glacial icefield, fishing charter, or easy-going dock walk?
 Weather will factor in on your mode of transportation for these activities, but whatever the day brings, enjoy it!
 Explore the town on your own for lunch.
 Late afternoon, you’ll get a warm welcome aboard the Safari Quest.
 Settle in with champagne for an evening sail into whale-loving Frederick Sound.